nrkno/dotnetskolen/README_EN.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-In the output above, we see that Git has detected that a folder `src` and its contents have been created, but Git is not currently monitoring these (the files are "untracked").
+In the output above, we see that Git has detected that a folder `src` and its contents have been created, but Git is not currently tracking these (the files are "untracked").

 ##### Add changes to Git

-To have Git monitor the files we have created, and then see the status in Git, you can run the following commands:
+To have Git track the files we have created, and then see the status in Git, you can run the following commands:

 ```bash
 git add .